ScanVan/sfs-framework/README.md

 * [Panoramic image computation](https://github.com/ScanVan/Equirectangular-CPP)
 * [Structure from spheres pipeline](https://github.com/ScanVan/sfs-framework)

 These codes and the physical camera give access to a full city digitization pipeline.
+Other codes were implemented during the research phase and can be found [here](https://github.com/ScanVan).

 # Structure from Spheres